 The annual horse races in Sanlúcar de Barrameda are famous throughout Spain and attract locals, tourists, and celebrities alike!
 It’s a unique event because the horses run on the sand and the race dates are chosen based on the days that have the lowest tide.
-The races are split into two cycles—Sanlúcar’s 2018 races will take place on August 8th, 9th and 10th (first cycle) and August 22nd, 23rd and 24th (second cycle).
+The races are split into two cycles—the first in early August and the second in late August.

 If possible I’d recommend attending both cycles.
 If you have to choose…the second cycle (segundo ciclo) is the most popular.
 Local sanluqueños refer to the segundo ciclo as the closing event of summer; you’ll probably see a few Spanish celebrity appearances and there’s a huge-after party every night (learn more below).

 Getting tickets to the horse races in Sanlúcar